uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/header_files_and_namespaces.rst

        The string %ALGO% should be substituted with the name of the algorithm, for example, ``kmeans`` or ``knn``.

    * - ``onedal/algo/misc/%FUNC%/%FUNC%.hpp``
-     - A header file for miscellaneous data types and functionality that is intended to be used by oneDAL algorithms and applications. of the analytical pipeline.
+     - A header file for miscellaneous data types and functionality that is intended to be used by oneDAL algorithms and applications of the analytical pipeline.

        The string %FUNC% should be substituted with the functionality name, for example, ``mt19937`` or ``cross_enthropy_loss``.